Amazon S3 Pricing and Cost Optimization Guide

 |DTO from Amazon S3 to…||Depends on the destination Region, for example:$0.00 per GB, CloudFront$0.01 per GB, US East (Ohio)$0.02 per GB, Europe (London)$0.02 per GB, Asia Pacific (Tokyo)|

 S3 Cost Optimization: Understanding Your S3 Access Patterns

 Now that we’re familiar with the 3 cost pillars of S3, let’s run through an exercise to do some cost optimization.
 We’ll focus mainly on the first pillar, storage classes.

 By default, your objects are put into the Standard tier.
 However, we now know you can optimize your costs by moving your objects into different S3 classes where appropriate.

 In this section, you’ll learn how to use Amazon S3 Storage Class Analysis to determine which Standard tier files can be moved to a less frequent access tier.
 This will help you decide whether it’s worth investing in a S3 lifecycle policy, and how much you might save by using one.
 It could also be used to tag your objects in S3 and move them to the right tier.

 Running AWS S3 Storage Class Analysis

-AWS will start the storage class analysis, and depending on the size of your bucket, you might be able to see results fairly quickly.
-Here’s an example of what the results might look like:
+After you create the configuration, AWS will start the storage classes analysis.
+Depending on the size of your bucket, you might be able to see results fairly quickly.
+Here’s a sample of what you might see:

 On the other hand, the analytics in the following image show a very different usage pattern: